fossasia/labyrinth/CONTRIBUTING.md

 - add a functionality DONE
-- add a new feature
+- add a new feature DONE
-- add background music
+- add background music DONE
 - add music to tiles
 - add clues
 - cooperate on a pull request